jamesdamillington/Tenerife-PNV-ACV/Tenerife-PNV-ACV-Practical.md

   - click Save
   - pick your export options (the defaults are usually fine, 300dpi is a good resolution)

+This process got you started on understanding how to use QGIS to create professional-looking maps.
+It is up to you to further develop your skills in this area (and remember, even if you don't use these skills for your Fieldtrip coursework, you can still use them for other work and projects!).

 ## 5. Improving the PNV and ACV maps

-Now that we have seen the full process of developing a potential natural vegetation (PNV) map in Google Earth Engine (GEE), importing that to QGIS and adding spatial information about current vegetation and land use, and finally creating a professional map in QGIS, we can return to GEE to think about how to improve the PNV map.
+Now that we have seen the full process of developing a potential natural vegetation (PNV) map in Google Earth Engine (GEE), importing that to QGIS and adding spatial information about current vegetation and land use, and finally creating a professional map in QGIS, we can return to GEE to think about how to improve the initial simple PNV map we made.

 ### 5.1 Precipitation
-Temperature is an important determinant of vegetation in a region, but as we discussed in the field, so is precipitation.
-We could try to improve our simple PNV map by including precipitation in the model.
+Temperature is an important determinant of vegetation in a region, but as we discussed in the field, so is precipitation (ultimately these combine together to influence evapotranspiration).
+Here, we will try to improve our simple PNV map by including precipitation in the model.

 The [WorldClim dataset](https://developers.google.com/earth-engine/datasets/catalog/WORLDCLIM_V1_BIO#bands) contains several precipitation variables.
 We could try using the annual precipitation data (band *bio12*) - let's visualise that on the map to check it matches our understanding of the spatial distribution of precipitation over the island.